otrv4/otrv4/otrv4.md

     * Validates the received ECDH ephemeral public key is on curve 448 and sets it as `their_ecdh`.
     * Validates that the received DH ephemeral public key is on the correct group and sets it as `their_dh`.
 2. Generates and sets `our_ecdh` as ephemeral ECDH keys.
-3. Generates and sets `our_dh` as ephemeral 3072-DH keys.
+3. Generates and sets `our_dh` as ephemeral 3072-bit DH keys.
 4. Sends Bob a DRE-Auth message (see [DRE-Auth message section](#dre-auth-message)).
 5. At this point, the DAKE is complete for Alice:
     * Sets ratchet id `i` as 0.